domy-2018/rubiks/README.md

 Credit to solver algorithm based on code here: https://github.com/KitN/rubiks-two-two

+## TODO LIST

+1a - fix the params so that it won't throw error on parse issue.
+Provide more friendly error message

+2 - fix the show of the cube, so that it shows the results in a pretty 2D cube layout

+3 - put the logic of the RWST, interactive game and batch game into its own module

+4 - Fix the Writer to record both moves and the cube.

+5 - Fix the output to the log, so that it prints everything nicely.
+For both batch and interactive, always print to log.

+6 - create a randomized cube

+7 - create the solver algorithm to solve the cube

+8 - create test cases to test the code

+9 - benchmark to benchmark solving the cube ?

+## Completed TODO

+1 - with the params passed in, if batch, run batch game. if interactive, prompt if player wants to start initial cube
+    with params passed in, or interactively entered in, or random cube, or with default solved cube

 ## Requirements
 Allows users to enter in a current cube configuration